 Additionally, the design and installation of agrivoltaic systems need to be carefully planned to ensure they do not negatively impact crop growth or farming practices, but also to make sure that they meet the definitions of an agrivoltaic plant.

-Future outlook for agrivoltaics
+The future outlook for agrivoltaics

 The future of agrivoltaics is promising as technology continues to advance.
 Innovations in solar panel design, efficiency improvements, and better integration techniques will likely enhance the effectiveness of agrivoltaic systems.
 As more projects are developed and research expands, agrivoltaics is expected to play a significant role in sustainable agriculture and renewable energy.